spdk/spdk/test/lvol/test_plan.md

 - delete malloc bdev

 Expected result:
-- call successfull, return code = 0
+- call successful, return code = 0
 - get_bdevs: backend used for construct_lvol_bdev has name
   field set with the same name as returned value from call RPC method: construct_lvol_bdev
 - no other operation fails